-For some systems (for example, PIV systems) you may need to have more control of the size and position of some elements that the Card Layout Editor can provide.
+For some layouts you may need to have more control of the size and position of some elements than the Card Layout Editor can provide.
 MyID provides the ability to use externally-formatted images for these elements - the elements are formatted exactly to your requirements and placed on the card design as an image.